-- 1. the employee resigns from State service; - 2. the employee is appointed to a position at the same or higher salary or wage range than the position from which laid off; - 3. the employee has been in layoff status for three years.
+- 1. the employee resigns from State service; - 2. the employee is appointed to a position at the same or higher salary or wage range than the position from which laid off.
+In the event the employee fails to successfully complete the probationary period in the job class to which they are appointed in a higher range, the employee shall have the remainder of their layoff rights returned.
+In no way shall this reinstatement extend the employee's layoff rights beyond three (3) years from the date they were laid off; - 3. the employee has been in layoff status for three years.

-21.6 - Contracting Out.
+21.6 Contracting Out